Sauron U-Net: Simple automated redundancy elimination in medical image segmentation via filter pruning: Related work

-\paragraph{Redundancy elimination} Approaches, including Sauron, that identify redundant filters by computing a similarity metric among all \cite{wang2019cop,suau2020filter} or within clusters of filters/feature maps \cite{he2019filter,ding2019centripetal,basha2021deep}.
-Previously, cluster-based approaches have considered redundant those within-cluster filters near the Euclidean center \cite{ding2019centripetal} and median \cite{he2019filter}, or filters with similar $L_1$ norm over several training epochs \cite{basha2021deep}.
-A disadvantage of these approaches is an extra ``number of clusters" hyperparameter, which is data dependent and the same hyperparameter value might not be optimal across layers.
-Other methods have used Pearson's correlation between the weights \cite{wang2019cop} or between the feature maps \cite{suau2020filter} within the same layer, and feature maps' rank \cite{lin2020hrank} to indicate redundancy, although, their computations are more expensive than utilizing distances as in cluster-based methods.
+Redundancy elimination approaches, including Sauron, eliminate redundant filters or feature maps.
+They identify redundant filters by computing a similarity metric among all \citep{wang2019cop,suau2020filter} or within clusters of filters/feature maps \citep{he2019filter,ding2019centripetal,basha2021deep}.
+Previously, cluster-based approaches have considered redundant those within-cluster filters near the Euclidean center \citep{ding2019centripetal} and median \citep{he2019filter}, or filters with similar $L_1$ norm over several training epochs \citep{basha2021deep}.
+A disadvantage of these approaches is the extra ``number of clusters" hyperparameter, which is data dependent and the same hyperparameter value might not be optimal across all layers.
+Other methods used the Pearson's correlation between the weights \citep{wang2019cop} or between the feature maps \citep{suau2020filter} within the same layer, and feature maps' rank \citep{lin2020hrank} to indicate redundancy.
+However, their computations are more expensive than utilizing distances as in cluster-based methods.
+More recently, hierarchical and spectral clustering \citep{tian2021energy,wang2022filter} has also been explored for filter pruning.

+Concurrent with our work, \cite{dinsdale2022stamp} proposed a filter pruning method, called STAMP, for medical image segmentation.
+Our method Sauron differs in several ways from STAMP.
+First, Sauron, as detailed in \Cref{sec:sauron}, is a redundancy elimination method that increases the redundancy of feature maps through regularization, whereas STAMP is an importance-based method that computes the importance of feature maps using the $L_2$ norm.
+Second, unlike STAMP, Sauron does not rely on a post-pruning step to recover the model from possible performance degradation, similar to the fine-tuning step in multi-stage filter pruning methods.
+Finally, we evaluated Sauron on nnUNet, an advanced architecture trained with extensive data augmentation that has achieved the best segmentation performance on multiple datasets \citep{isensee2021nnu}.
+In contrast, STAMP was applied to UNet \citep{ronneberger2015u}, a much older architecture.
+We compare STAMP with Sauron in \Cref{sec:benchmark} since STAMP was originally evaluated on MRI and CT image segmentation as in our experiments.